darkwizard242/ansible-role-nodejs/README.md

     - darkwizard242.nodejs
 ```

-For customizing behavior of role (i.e. installing a 12.x as an example) in ansible playbooks.
+For customizing behavior of role (i.e. installing 12.x version of nodejs as an example) in ansible playbooks.

 ```yaml
 - hosts: servers